threatworx/twigs/README.rst

 optional arguments:
   -h, --help            show this help message and exit --in IN               Absolute path to input inventory file.
 Supported file
-                        format is: PDF
-  --assetid ASSETID     A unique ID to be assigned to the discovered asset.
+                        formats are: PDF & CSV --assetid ASSETID     A unique ID to be assigned to the discovered asset.
-                        Defaults to input filename if not specified --assetname ASSETNAME
+                        Defaults to input filename if not specified.
+Applies only for PDF files.
+  --assetname ASSETNAME
                         A name/label to be assigned to the discovered asset.
-                        Defaults to assetid is not specified --type TYPE           Type of asset.
-Defaults to OpenSource if not specified
+                        Defaults to assetid is not specified.
+Applies only for PDF files.
+  --type TYPE           Type of asset.
+Defaults to repo if not specified.
+                        Applies only for PDF files.

 Mode: host
 $ python twigs.py host --help